 Then, when that mouse travels around your home seeking nesting materials, food, and water, it will leave behind urine trails and fecal droppings.
-Not only do these contaminate the surfaces (and foods) on which they land and cause the potential spread of disease, they also leave a scent trail for other mice – letting them know this is a great place to live!
+Not only do these contaminate the surfaces and foods on which they land and cause the potential spread of disease, but they also leave a scent trail for other mice—letting them know this is a great place to live!

 - Mice are not very fickle when it comes to food, they will feed on a vast array of stored food items or pet foods.